tomgeorge/eca/README.md

 - Centralize roadmap in a Github Project.
 - Error handling
 - Support more editors: VScode, IntelliJ and Vim.
+- Support more model options like thinking.
-- Support ollama and more models.
+- Support more models.
 - Improve docs
 - Improve context passed to LLM, creating a repo map or translating to embedded vectors.
 - Support MCP configuration.